 Not all EHR vendors are created equal.
 In the land of equality, we also have freedom: freedom to do as little or as much as we please.
 Freedom to excel – and freedom to “get by”.
 When it comes to meeting the needs of your agency, does your electronic health records vendor excel or merely “get by”?

-Questions to consider when seeking to go beyond the status quo:
+Questions to consider when seeking an EHR Vendor

-• Does your vendor make live support available to you during working hours?
+- Does your EHR vendor make live support available to you during working hours?
 Or are you only able to submit tickets via email or leaving voice messages which will be returned “in the order in which they were received”?

-• Is your vendor working constantly to upgrade and update your system, both for Meaningful Use certification and for greater ease of interaction for you as the user?
+- Is your EHR vendor working constantly to upgrade and update your system, both for Meaningful Use Certification and for greater ease of interaction for you as the user?
 Or do you feel as if you and your staff are needing to learn computer coding in order to have the EHR system do the job you need it to do?

 Take a hard look at what you value and what would be hallmarks of excellence for your organization: precise reports, initially-accepted claims, encouraging and responsive live support, Meaningful Use compliance, and make them happen – thus, starting with yourself as a key component to choosing excellence as an organization and not merely accepting the status quo.